ESG Information

 Family Responsible Company (Efr) management model: There are 61 measures that benefit and encourage employees to remain within the entity in the long term, such as preferential rates for credits for serving a minimum of years within the entity.

-17 Culture strengthening activities Management and Sustainability Report - 2.
-Culture and Integrity; 5.2 Our People
+17 Culture strengthening activities Management and Sustainability Report - 7 Human talent management

 18